 Hello everyone, my name is Adam Smith.
 I wasn’t born in Beaches-East York, but I will live the rest of my life here.

 I love this area, and no matter where in the city my job in film and television moved to, I have never been willing to leave this neighbourhood.
+I'm raising my son here whom I co-parent, and he just finished his first year at Norway Public School.

 Our spectacular parks, our blue flag beach, our numerous ravine trails, and of course, the small town vibe while living in the middle of the big city are just a few of the great aspects of living here.
 Our ward is one of the few areas in the city where you can smile and nod at a stranger, and have it returned.